stefanofa/awesome/TOPICS.md

 *   [TanStack/router](https://github.com/TanStack/router) - 🤖 A client-first, server-capable, fully type-safe router and full-stack framework for the web (React and more).

-*   [finom/vovk](https://github.com/finom/vovk) - 🐺 Back-end Framework for Next.js App Router
+*   [finom/vovk](https://github.com/finom/vovk) - 🐺 Back-end Framework for Next.js App Router.
+One codebase → type-safe clients, OpenAPI, and AI tools

 ## searchparams